simbathesailor/simbathesailor/README.md

 ### Currently working on a tool to improve creating themeable websites , more  towards dev experience.

-My personal blog where post every month or so
+My personal blog where I post every month or so

 https://simbathesailor.dev/